-Vitamin C is an important vitamin and antioxidant that the body uses to keep you strong and healthy.
-Vitamin C is used in the maintenance of bones, muscle, and blood vessels.
-Vitamin C also assists in the formation of collagen and helps the body absorb iron.
+Vitamin C is a nutrient your body uses to keep you strong and healthy.
+It helps maintain your bones, muscles, and blood vessels.
+It also helps you absorb iron.

-Vitamin C is found naturally in vegetables and fruits, especially oranges and other citrus fruits.
-This key vitamin is also available as a natural dietary supplement in the form of vitamin C pills and vitamin C chewable tablets.
+You can get vitamin C when you eat fruits and veggies, especially oranges and other citrus fruits.
+It's also sold as a dietary supplement in the form of pills or chewable tablets.

 Can Vitamin C Prevent or Treat Cold Symptoms?

-In 2010, researchers looked at all the scientific studies and found that taking vitamin C every day did not prevent the number of colds that a person got.
-In some cases, however, it did lead to a slight improvement in symptoms.
-However, if the vitamin C is started after cold symptoms appear, there was no benefit seen at all.
+In 2010, researchers looked at all studies and found that taking vitamin C every day did not prevent the number of colds that a person got.
+In some cases it made symptoms improve.
+However, vitamin C didn't help if people took it after they showed signs of getting sick.

-But results were different for people who were in extreme condition, such as marathon runners.
-In this group, taking vitamin C on a daily basis cut their risk of catching a cold in half.
+The results were different for people who were in extremely good physical condition, such as marathon runners.
+People like that who took vitamin C every day cut their risk of catching a cold in half.